DoriniTT/aiida-teros/README.md

 The AiiDA-AIAT consists of two main scripts:

-- AiiDA_complete_thermo.py: Defines the AiiDA-AIAT class, implementing the workflow.
+- AiiDA_complete_thermo.py: Defines the AiiDA-TEROS class, implementing the workflow.

-- submit_workchain.py: Submission script to run the AiiDA-AIAT with user-defined inputs.
+- run_aiida.py: Submission script to run the AiiDA-AIAT with user-defined inputs.

 1. **Preparing input files**

    - **Bulk Structure File**

 Prepare a bulk structure file in VASP POSCAR format (e.g., bulk_structure.vasp).
-Place it in an accessible directory.
+Place it in the same repertory as the main python scripts.

    - **Define INCAR parameters**

-Customize the INCAR parameters for both bulk and slab relaxation in the submission script (submit_workchain.py):
+Customize the INCAR parameters for both bulk and slab relaxation in the submission script (run_aiida.py):

 ```bash
 # INCAR parameters for bulk relaxation